PyxelM/alucinara/content/lore/morellic-history.md

 %%Please rewrite this all in more detail, this is the next arc! work on it in the next few streams?%%

 The conflict began as the Tsṇjén arrived to the Abhmýra, and seeing the city of Sarvara being set up, immediately attempted to attack it.
-Thankfully, the morellic minikin had alucinara energy on their side, and threatened them with watchstones and blades if they were to hurt anyone.
+Thankfully, the morellic minikin had Alucinara on their side, and threatened them with watchstones and blades if they were to hurt anyone.

 A retreat followed, not before a lot of Tsṇjén had their tails cut off.
 Such a punishment spiritually disconnected the soul, leading to ostracism of those affected by it and the innability for their living consciousness to enter the afterlife, impacting the person's life deeply.